nickdichev/nickdichev.github.io/_posts/2019-05-04-huffman-elixir-part1.md

 Notice that the lowest weight nodes ("a", "b") are nested deeper in the tree than the higher cost node ("c").

 Now that we have the ability to construct a Huffman tree, we can generate the frequency encodings for each character with an inorder traversal of the tree.
-I will cover what an inorder traversal is, however, there are plenty of resources online if you need a refresher.
+I will not cover what an inorder traversal is, however, there are plenty of resources online if you need a refresher.

 Let's look at the implementation of `inorder/1`: